Google Drive storage management is an important aspect of utilizing Google Drive as a collaborative tool.

 - How to Keep Shared Files

-- Managing Drive Files
+- Managing Drive Files (Best Ways to Create More Storage Space)

 By default, The New School is provided a certain amount of pooled Google storage for the entire university.
 This means that everyone who has a Google account is utilizing some portion of this pooled storage.